“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 Run a DNA ladder along with the PCR amplicons so that we can analyze the results.

 Based on the migration of DNA fragments in the gel and our in silico PCR or primer 3 results we can assume what size our PCR amplicons are.

 We have covered an amazing in-depth article on applications of PCR, you can read it here: 50 Powerful applications of PCR.

 Here I am only enlisting some of the important applications of PCR.

 The PCR has numerous applications in biological research as well as diagnostics.

-Diagnosis of inherited disease: the PCR is most routinely used in the diagnosis of some inherited disease such as sickle cell anemia, thalassemia, MTHFR gene mutation, etc. This technique is appropriate for single-gene disorders.
+Diagnosis of inherited disease: PCR is most routinely used in the diagnosis of some inherited diseases such as sickle cell anemia, thalassemia, MTHFR gene mutation, etc. This technique is appropriate for single-gene disorders.
 The result is 99% accurate as compared with other methods.

 Microbial identification: the microbial culture technique is traditional and time-consuming and the chance of infection is also high in the case of culturing.
 In modern days, PCR is used in the identification of microbes.
 The bacteria’s unique DNA sequence is targeted for the identification of particular bacteria.
 It will give a result within 3 to 4 hours.